The TBS Business Debates get underway

 The topic for the first event was corporate governance strategy in a globalised world

 Wafa Khlif and Luis Cantarell sounded the starting signal for the TBS Business Debates, a series of discussions that will cover current challenges in the world of business.
-At this initial event, the TBS Business School’s Professor of Management Accounting and the Executive President of Froneri UK Ltd sat down to discuss corporate governance strategy in a globalised world.
+At this initial event, the TBS Education’s Professor of Management Accounting and the Executive President of Froneri UK Ltd sat down to discuss corporate governance strategy in a globalised world.
 “CEO or Board of Directors?” was the title for the debate that took place on 7 November.

 One of the strong points of the debate was its focus on the importance of diversity on boards of directors.
 “We have become accustomed to seeing similarly aged men on boards of directors.
 The incorporation of more gender diversity is essential, as is integrating people from different sectors with a range of academic training,” said Wafa Khlif.
 In the same vein, Luis Cantarell emphasised the need to value cultural diversity, “because it can bring a lot to any company.”

 The member of the board of directors of Kintai Therapeutics Inc., part of Werfen SA and the Uriach Group, and member of the board of the Fero Foundation went on to highlight the importance of the conflict within professional relationships.
 “Companies that function well are those that allow discussion,” pointed out Cantarell.
 Combining a range of perspectives with a business culture that acknowledges them is, according to the businessman, a recipe for success for companies.